nixworks/public/news/2013/03/8/index.md

 ##### Tropical Cyclone Sandra
 ### [Tropical Cyclone Sandra forms in the Coral Sea off the coast of the Australian state of Queensland. ](/news/2013/03/8/tropical-cyclone-sandra-forms-in-the-coral-sea-off-the-coast-of-the-australian-state-of-queensland.md)
-_Context: Coral Sea, Australia, Queensland, Tropical Cyclone Sandra_
+_Context: Tropical Cyclone Sandra, Australia, Coral Sea, Queensland_

 ##### Prime Minister
 ### [Former Prime Minister of the Netherlands and United Nations High Commissioner for Refugees Ruud Lubbers is injured in a car accident and rushed to a hospital with minor injuries. ](/news/2013/03/8/former-prime-minister-of-the-netherlands-and-united-nations-high-commissioner-for-refugees-ruud-lubbers-is-injured-in-a-car-accident-and-rus.md)
-_Context: car accident, United Nations High Commissioner for Refugees, United Nations, Prime Minister, Ruud Lubbers, Netherlands_
+_Context: car accident, United Nations High Commissioner for Refugees, Ruud Lubbers, Prime Minister, United Nations, Netherlands_

 ##### North Korea
 ### [North Korea ends all peace pacts with South Korea and closes the main Panmunjom border crossing inside the Korean Demilitarized Zone.
 North Korean generals affirm they are aiming their long range missiles at the U.S. mainland in retaliation for the recently approved U.N. sanctions. ](/news/2013/03/8/north-korea-ends-all-peace-pacts-with-south-korea-and-closes-the-main-panmunjom-border-crossing-inside-the-korean-demilitarized-zone-north.md)